Show More

 Waxwing family (Bombycillidae)

-Small, 5 ¼” long.
+A small songbird.
 Sleek crest on head.
-Overall gray brown plumage, black face mask edged with white, pale yellow belly feathers, variable numbers of red waxlike droplets on tips of secondary wing feathers.
+Overall grayish-brown plumage, black face mask edged with white, pale yellow belly feathers, red waxy tips on wing feathers.

 Nesting: